cocoxu/simplification/README.md

 The text simplification system was implemented into the MT toolkit [Joshua Decoder](http://joshua.incubator.apache.org/).

 **./ppdb-simplification-release-joshua5.0.zip** (a 281M [file](https://drive.google.com/file/d/0B1P1xW5xNISsdXdoX1RQNmVSSkE/view?usp=sharing)) The experiments in our TACL 2016 paper used the Joshua 5.0.
 Example scripts for training the simplification are under the directory **./bin/**.
-Note that **STAR is corpus-level version of SARI, SARI is sentence-level**.
 The **joshua_TACL2016.config** is also provided -- that is corresponding to the best system in our paper.
 You may find the [Joshua pipeline tutorial](http://joshua.incubator.apache.org/5.0/tutorial.html) useful.
+Note that **STAR is corpus-level version of SARI, SARI is sentence-level**; the current STAR.java used the hardcoded the number of reference sentences to 8, and used F_score of the deletion rather than only the precision (you may want to change before using it).

+### Preprocessing Scripts

+**./scripts_preprocessing/** The tokenizer and sentence spliter used for preprocessing.